Robert Baden-Powell, 1st Baron Baden-Powell: Early life

-The three children immediately preceding B–P had all died very young before he was born.

-Baden-Powell's father died when he was three.
-Subsequently, Baden-Powell was raised by his mother, a strong woman who was determined that her children would succeed.
-In 1933 he said of her "The whole secret of my getting on, lay with my mother."
+The three children immediately preceding Baden-Powell had all died very young before he was born, so there was a seven-year gap between him and his next older brother Frank; so he and his two younger siblings were almost like a separate family, of which he was the eldest.
+His father died when Baden-Powell was three, so he was raised by his single mother, a strong woman who was determined that her children would succeed.
+In 1933, he said of her, "The whole secret of my getting on, lay with my mother."

-He attended Rose Hill School, Tunbridge Wells and was given a scholarship to Charterhouse, a prestigious public school named after the ancient Carthusian monastery buildings it occupied in the City of London.
-However while he was a pupil there, the school moved out to new purpose-built premises in the countryside near Godalming in Surrey.
-He played the piano and violin, was an ambidextrous artist, and enjoyed acting.
+Baden-Powell attended Rose Hill School, Tunbridge Wells, and was given a scholarship to Charterhouse, a prestigious public school named after the ancient Carthusian monastery buildings it occupied in the City of London.
+While he was a pupil there, the school moved out to new purpose-built premises in the countryside near Godalming in Surrey.
+He played with dolls and learnt the piano and violin, was an ambidextrous artist, and enjoyed acting.
 Holidays were spent on yachting or canoeing expeditions with his brothers.
-Baden-Powell's first introduction to Scouting skills was through stalking and cooking game while avoiding teachers in the nearby woods, which were strictly out-of-bounds.
+Baden-Powell's first introduction to outdoor skills was through stalking and cooking games while avoiding teachers in the nearby woods, which were strictly out-of-bounds.